ARMmbed/Debugging-docs/Docs/Debugging/toolchain.md

 ### OpenOCD

 If OpenOCD supports your board, first install [OpenOCD](http://openocd.org).
-OpenOCD cannot automatically detect the connected board, so must determine what configuration you need for your development board.
+OpenOCD cannot automatically detect the connected board, so you must determine what configuration you need for your development board.
 In general, searching for 'chipset openOCD' yields useful results.

 For example, for the STM32F4-Discovery series, you use: